Quantization Backdoors to Deep Learning Commercial Frameworks: Backdoor Detection Evaluations

 {Great efforts have been made to mitigate backdoor attacks recently~\cite{wang2019neural,chen2019deepinspect,liu2019abs,gao2019strip,xu2019detecting,tang2021demon}.
-Here, we consider four defenses (or detection) including Neural Cleanse~\cite{wang2019neural}, STRIP~\cite{gao2019strip}, ABS~\cite{liu2019abs}, and the most recent MNTD~\cite{xu2019detecting} for evaluating the PQ backdoor attacks.} {Note that in cases where the full-precision model has a backdoor effect, any defense should be able to \textit{robustly} capture it.
-This is because the backdoor attack is under the threat model of these defenses.
+Here, we consider four detection defenses, i.e., Neural Cleanse~\cite{wang2019neural}, STRIP~\cite{gao2019strip}, ABS~\cite{liu2019abs}, and MNTD~\cite{xu2019detecting} for evaluating the PQ backdoor attacks, as the four defenses are state-of-the-art with great impact, and do not require access to training data.} {Note that in cases where the full-precision model has a backdoor effect, any detection defense should be able to \textit{robustly} capture it.
+This is because the backdoor attack is under the threat model of these detection defenses.
 More specifically, they can identify input-agnostic backdoor attacks where a small trigger is employed.
-The STRIP, ABS, and MNTD are insensitive to trigger size but Neural Cleanse is, and therefore we only choose a small trigger in our experiments in Section~\ref{sec:experiment} so as not to violate each of the threat models.
-To facilitate the detection, we intentionally choose a white-square static trigger that is the easiest to be detected by all defenses rather than complicated triggers. }
+STRIP, ABS, and MNTD are insensitive to trigger size but Neural Cleanse is, and therefore we only choose a small trigger in our experiments in Section~\ref{sec:experiment} so as not to violate each of the threat models.
+To facilitate the detection, we intentionally choose a white-square static trigger that is the \textit{easiest} to be detected by all defenses rather than complicated triggers. }

-{However, we identified that performance of ABS and MNTD were fairly non-robust (especially the MNTD), both of which fail to detect the backdoor post quantization but they should do.
-Therefore, the results of Neural Cleanse and STRIP are elaborated in great detail below.
-The results of ABS and MNTD are deferred to Appendix~\ref{app:nonRobustness}.}
+{However, we observe that ABS and MNTD are fairly non-robust (especially MNTD), that is, both fail to detect the backdoor post quantization.
+The main reason is that the current backdoor defenses are devised for float-32 backdoored model by default, which might not be directly applicable to quantized models.
+For instance, the features extracted to train the MNTD's meta-classifier are logits before the softmax.
+Thus, MNTD is sensitive to how the logits are obtained.
+When the model is quantized to int-8, the logits range becomes [-128,+127] rather than continuous float-32 values, rendering its inefficacy.
+Therefore, the results of Neural Cleanse and STRIP are illustrated in detail below.
+The results of ABS and MNTD and the potential reasons of their non-robustness) are deferred to Appendix~\ref{app:nonRobustness}.}